architest/git-example/git-commands.md

 git log
 ```

-8. Make a change in `.gitignore`, but then changed your mind and **drop it**.
-Change file back to where it was at last commit
+8. You made a change in `.gitignore`, but then changed your mind and **dropped it**.
+This instruction changes file back to where it was at last commit
 ```
 vim .gitignore
 git checkout -- .gitignore
 ```

-9. Decided to apply and commit other change
+9. You decided to apply and commit other change
 ```
 vim .gitignore
 git status
 git add .gitignore
-git commit -m "modifying .gitignore to exclude all .pyc files"
+git commit -m "Modifying .gitignore to exclude all .pyc files"
 ```

 10. Take a look at what is different from our last commit.
 In this case we want the diff of our most recent commit, and we can refer to it using **_HEAD_**